 Runoff from the lots is routed to two areas.
 Runoff from the rental car lot, the west portion of the public parking lot, and Shell Simmons Drive in front of the terminal is collected in catchment drains and routed around the east end of the terminal, then south through a culvert under the main ramp.
 The runoff discharges into a vegetated drainage swale between intersections C-1 and D-1.
-From there, the runoff is routed about 2,500 feet along the vegetated swale to Jordan Creek (Outfall 6), which then discharges into Gastineau Channel (Outfall 11).
+From there, the runoff is routed about 500 feet east along the vegetated swale then south through a culvert to the Float Pond.

-Runoff from the east portion of the public parking lot and the intersection of Yandukin and Shell Simmons Drive is collected in catchment drains and routed through a culvert under Yandukin Drive.
+Runoff from the east portion of the public parking lot and the easterly intersection of Yandukin and Shell Simmons Drive is collected in catchment drains and routed through a culvert under Yandukin Drive.
 The water is then routed through a vegetated swale that discharges into a pond adjacent to Jordan Creek.